Think Like a Product Manager: How to Efficiently Use Large Model Tools

 • Is there semantic repetition?
 Ask it to delete or rephrase.

-• Lacks support?
-Ask it to provide three factual references.
+• Lacks supporting evidence?
+Ask it to provide three factual citations.

 Multi-turn dialogues can significantly improve content quality.